kevL/yata/ReadMe.txt

 RMB       - click a col-boundary to auto-width a col RMB+Shift - sorts the table by the col either ascending or descending

+click on the rowheads
+RMB - opens the contextmenu for single-row editing

 click on a table-cell
-LMB      - selects a cell or if already selected then starts the cell-editor LMB+Ctrl - adds or subtracts a cell from the currently selected cells
+LMB      - selects a cell or if already selected then starts the cell-editor, or
+           if editing a cell then a left-click on a different part of the table accepts the edit
+LMB+Ctrl - adds or subtracts a cell from the currently selected cells RMB      - if editing a cell then a right-click on a different part of the table
+           cancels the edit

 Note that frozen-col cells cannot be selected or edited.
 Also note that clicking on a colhead will clear any selected row(s), although not its cells if Ctrl is